GitTools/GitVersion/docs/input/docs/usage/ci.md

 GitVersion can be used in a Continuous Server pipeline to generate a version number that both labels the build itself and makes the different version variables available to the rest of the build pipeline.
-Choose between the supported continous integration servers below.
+Choose between the supported continuous integration servers below.

 ## GitHub Actions